sectore/tick-tock-tui/README.md

 Usage: tick-tock-tui [-m|--mempool URL] [-r|--refresh SECONDS]
                      [-s|--storage DIRECTORY] [-i|--ignore]

-  Get latest Bitcoin data in your terminal: fees, blocks, ratio and prices incl. a price converter.
-Most data are provided by Mempool.
+  Get the latest Bitcoin data in your terminal: fees, blocks, ratio and prices incl. a price converter.
+Most data is provided by Mempool.
 Connect to your own Mempool instance if you like.
-Latest prices of other assets coming from Krakens Spot API.
+Latest prices of other assets come from Krakens Spot API.

 Available options:
   -m,--mempool URL         Mempool URL (default: "https://mempool.space")